 We couldn’t find anything about UL certification, however.
 Lighting is also important for rider safety.
 The Unagis have an LED front light and red rear LED light.
 The horn is another useful feature.

 Unagi will let you try a scooter for 30 days, and if you don’t like it, you can return it for free.
 Their warranties are excellent.
-There’s a lifetime warranty for the frame, a 2-year (or 500 cycles) warranty for the battery, 2-year warranty for the electronics, and a 1-year warranty for the parts.
+There’s a lifetime warranty for the frame, a 2-year (or 500 cycles) warranty for the battery, a 2-year warranty for the electronics, and a 1-year warranty for the parts.

 It’s also worth noting that on their website, there’s a handy quick start guide, where you can read about the components, assembly, folding, dashboard, and more.